 Welcome to the website for St Mary's Church in Tenby!
 St Mary’s Church Tenby leads the Rectorial Benefice of Tenby - a collection of churches who strive to serve our local people and also the many thousands who visit us each year.
 We belong to the Diocese of St Davids in the Church in Wales and we hope people of all backgrounds and traditions will find a warm welcome here.

-We recently joined up with the churches of Manorbier and St Florence to form the Caldey Local Ministry Area.
+We recently joined up with the churches of St Julian's and St Annes to form The Tenby Group of Churches.
 We try to provide a variety of services in styles to suit different tastes, from the formal and traditional through to more modern and youth-orientated worship – always acknowledging our Anglican heritage.
 We have a strong commitment to children and young people, to pastoral care, to lay ministry and to our strong musical tradition.

 Above all we believe that Church life should be enjoyable and exciting, that the Church is a great celebration of God’s love, a celebration into which everyone is invited through Christ’s death and resurrection.
 Come and join us!

 GIVE A GIFT TO ST MARY'S

 Read the weekly Pew Leaflet for our latest news and calendar

 Click here to visit our group page and ask to join

 Press Play ▶ to get started and take a tour around St Mary's Church in Tenby.

 ARCHAEOLOGICAL FINDS UNDER ST. MARY`S